ReptilePvP/LossPRO/README.md

 3. **Sound Settings**
    - Toggle sound on/off
    - Adjust volume level

+### Power Management
+1. From the main menu, select "Power"
+2. Choose from three options:
+   - **Power Off**: Safely powers down the device with a 3-second countdown
+   - **Restart**: Restarts the device with a 3-second countdown
+   - **Sleep Mode**: Puts the device into deep sleep mode until the screen is touched
+3. For Sleep Mode, the device enters a low-power state and can be awakened by touching the screen

 ### Physical Controls
 - **Dual Button & Key Unit**